 The provision is determined by grouping together trade debtors with similar risk characteristics and collectively or individually assessing them for likelihood of recovery.
 The provision reflects lifetime ECL, i.e. possible default events over the expected life of the trade receivables, weighted by the probability of that default occurring.
-Judgement has been applied in determining the level of provision for ECL, taking into account the credit risk characteristics of customers and the likelihood of recovery assessed on a combination of collective and individual basis as relevant.
+Judgement has been applied in determining the level of provision for ECL, taking into account the credit risk characteristics of customers, the likelihood of recovery assessed on a combination of collective and individual basis as relevant and the forward-looking information on macroeconomic factors.
 While the provision is considered appropriate, changes in estimation basis or in economic conditions could lead to a change in the level of provision recorded and consequently on the charge or credit to consolidated income statement.